wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 configuration facility.
 This is a powerful feature that makes it feasible to manage the varied configurations of a diverse fleet of systems running
 Wazuh agent.
 Search the online documentation for "Centralized Configuration" for the full details about this.
 In short, groups of agents share common configuration content served up to them by Wazuh manager.
-Agents automatically pick up and apply changes made to this content on the manager, and merge the shared configation with their local configuration.
+Agents automatically pick up and apply changes made to this content on the manager, and merge the shared configuration with their local configuration.

-1. Add elasic-server and linux-agent to a new agent group called "linux".
+1. Add elastic-server and linux-agent to a new agent group called "linux".

     - Create an agent group called "linux" which will cover all shared Linux agent configuration elements.